 Freehold Divorce Lawyers at Lyons & Associates, P.C.
 Assist Clients with Every Aspect of the Divorce Process

 If you and your spouse are getting a divorce, the Freehold divorce lawyers at Lyons & Associates, P.C. will guide you through every step of the process.
 To schedule a free, confidential consultation, call us today at 908-575-9777 or contact us online.
-Located in Somerville and Morristown, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.
+Located in Freehold, Somerville and Morristown, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.